CreateaFreeWebsite with Responsive Design Tutorials

-you to create Responsive HTML5 web pages using a simple hands on approach.
+This 9 Step tutorial will teach you to create Responsive HTML5 web pages using a simple hands on approach.

 You will copy and paste HTML5 code into NotePad or Linux based text editor, then enhance its appearance using CSS (cascading style sheets).

-Responsive Web Design?
 This web page when finished won't just be liquid.
 It will be mobile ready.

 Get Organized!!!

-Important: Create a special folder to store your HTML and CSS pages in.
+Important!!!!
+Create a special folder to store your HTML and CSS pages in.

-Name it something like htdocs.
+Name it htdocs.

-Make it easy to find.
-Create it right on your c drive as c:\htdocs
+Create it right on your c drive as c:\htdocs (Windows Users) or your Parent drive on Linux home/parent/htdocs

-Create another folder INSIDE the c:/htdocs folder.
+Create another folder INSIDE the /htdocs/ folder.

 Name it images.